 In rare cases, scarring can occur if the technician makes a mistake during the treatment.
 Finally getting an infection if the tools used are not properly sterilized, so choose a reputable spa.
 Also, don’t touch or rub the area after treatment so that you don’t introduce germs from your hands.

-The cost varies widely depending on the procedure, a number of visits required and the location of the facility.
+The cost varies widely depending on the procedure, the number of visits required and the location of the facility.
 Typically micro-blading which is the most common is about N 65,000 up to N150,000($350).

 Where to get it done